Chapter 12:

 Itsuki glanced at Akira.

-“Okay… we’ll wait for you at the top.”
+“Okay, we’ll wait for you at the top.”

-The two began their climb, disappearing slowly into the fog.
+Akira nodded, still panting.
+Then the two began their climb, disappearing slowly into the fog.

 A sudden shadow loomed above.